Skip to main content

 Alternatively, if you could buy the same property for $220,000 instead of $280,000, your mortgage drops to $1,022/month and total expenses fall to around $2,426.
 Now you'd cash flow about –$26/month.
 Still not great, but much closer.

-The point isn't that you need to find magical deals.
-It's that you need to run the real numbers and know exactly where the break-even line is for any property you're evaluating.
+The point isn't that it takes magical deals.
+It's that running the real numbers and knowing exactly where the break-even line is for any property makes or breaks the investment.

 The Metrics to Watch